New icons in IntelliJ Platform 2018.2

 1. Style and forms

 The common style unites several icons into a set.
 The unified style makes the icons cohesive and recognizable.

-The majority of IntelliJ Platform’s icons are rather small — 16px x 16px.
-So we decided to use a flat geometric icon style with straight corners and edges.
+The majority of IntelliJ Platform icons are rather small — 16px x 16px.
+So we’ve settled on a flat geometric icon style with straight corners and edges.
 Flat icons work better and remain legible even at small sizes.

 At the same time, we wanted the icons to be simple.
-The clean and simple icons ensure readability and reduce visual clutter.
+Clean and simple icons ensure readability and reduce visual clutter.

 As the main drawing line, we use a 2px stroke.
-Using the same line weights across icons helps the icons be consistent.
+Using the same line weights across icons keeps the icons consistent.

 One of the subtasks was to unify a huge variety of arrows.

-In the old set of icons, some icons used several versions of the same metaphor, while others had specific metaphors that could be replaced with a more generic one.
-We worked on unifying the metaphors and merging duplicates.
+In the old set, some icons used several versions of the same metaphor, while others had specific metaphors that could be replaced with a more generic one.
+We worked to unify the metaphors and merge any duplicates.

-Many icons from the old set did not follow any guidelines on colors.
+Many of the icons from the old set did not follow any guidelines on colors.
 The color was often just used for decoration.

-We’ve rethought how we use color, and systematized the color palette.
-Now color is always used to convey specific information.
-For instance, green is for start actions, and red is for stopping or destructive actions.
+We’ve rethought how we use color and systematized the color palette.
+Now, color is always used to convey specific information.
+For instance, green is used for start actions, and red stands for ‘stop’ or destructive actions.